Yevgeniy Chazov: Biography

 In his book of memoirs, Health and Power he described many circumstances concerning the health of the Soviet leaders and of some leaders of the Soviet satellites.

 Nobel Peace Prize

 Yevgeniy Chazov was a co-founder and co-president of International Physicians for the Prevention of Nuclear War.
 Charged with promoting research on the probable medical, psychological, and biospheric effects of nuclear war, the group was awarded the Nobel Peace Prize on 10 December 1985.
 On the occasion of the award, Chazov gave the acceptance speech in Oslo.
 At that time the group represented more than 135,000 members from 41 countries.
-Many groups protested the decision to include Chazov, and alleged that Chazov was responsible for some of the Soviet abuses of psychiatry and medicine and for attacks against a 1975 recipient of the Nobel Peace Prize, the physicist and Soviet dissident Andrei D. Sakharov.
+Many groups protested about the decision to include Chazov, and alleged that Chazov was responsible for some of the Soviet abuses of psychiatry and medicine and for attacks against a 1975 recipient of the Nobel Peace Prize, the physicist and Soviet dissident Andrei D. Sakharov.

 Personal life

 Chazov was married three times.
 He had two daughters, Tatyana and Irina, from the first and second marriage, respectively.